-5. AV Task Force Roundtable Discussion - Matt Miller
+3. AV Working Group Roundtable Discussion - Matt Miller

 - a.
-Director Marler tasked Matt with forming an AV Task Force to focus on future AV deployment, policy, and information gathering.
+Director Marler tasked Matt with forming an AV Working Group to focus on future AV deployment, policy, and information gathering.
 The group would meet and report back to the ATC group and potentially the governor's office. - b.
 Matt called for volunteers, welcoming anyone interested.
 He suggested subcommittee chairs join the group.
 He also emphasized the importance of including members from the communities that may be impacted by a deployment.
 It is important to have law enforcement, MPOS, fire, and EMS. - c.
 Cheryl urged the subcommittee to think about individuals that may represent groups that Matt have not mentioned.
 Anyone is welcome and getting perspective from many different stakeholders is important.
 For example, the City of Austin has representatives from the School for the Blind and the School for the Deaf on one of their groups. - d.
-If you interested or know someone might want to be on the AV task force, please contact Matt Miller, Cheryl Roe, and/or Rick Peterson.
+If you interested or know someone might want to be on the AV working group, please contact Matt Miller, Cheryl Roe, and/or Dylan Mullenix.

-6. Driving Safety Research Institute - Cheryl Roe
+4. Driving Safety Research Institute - Omar Ahmad

 - a.
-Cheryl shared information about three AV-related projects at DSRI, one funded and two proposed however due to time constraints it was not included.
+Omar Ahmad, Deputy Director at DSRI shared information about three AV-related projects, one funded and two proposed however due to time constraints it was not included.
 Summary of those projects provided. - b.
 ADAS for Bustang Intercity and Regional Bus Transit The Colorado DOT, in partnership with Colorado State University and the University of Iowa, received funding from the Federal Transit Administration for this demonstration project.
 It will feature three fully equipped public transit service buses of different sizes, each outfitted with aftermarket ADAS technology, including ACC, AEB, blind spot intervention, and lane-keeping assistance.
 These buses will operate on two different revenue service routes.
 DSRI will focus on training transit drivers on the ADAS and evaluating the impact of this training.
 For additional project details: Project fact sheet - c.
 Rural Autonomous Vehicle Research Program DSRI along with several other universities - Virgina Tech, Auburn, and Western Virgina - submitted two proposals for this program: one for the "movement of people", and one for the "movement of goods".
 DSRI's role leverages years of testing on Iowa's rural roadways to address shortcoming and advance the project to the next level.
-The team was notified that the d.
-Strengthening Mobility and Revolutionizing Transportation (SMART) - DSRI participated in a SMART Program Stage 1 proposal led by the University of Iowa (UI) CAMBUS.
-CAMBUS, the university's public transportation system, serves the UI campus and UI Healthcare.
-This project aims to expand CAMBUS's on-demand service to a new UI Healthcare facility under construction.
-The plan includes using DSRI's ADS transit and retrofitting several CAMBUS ADA paratransit buses with automation capabilities to serve the new healthcare facility and the two existing ones.
+The team was notified that the "movement of people" proposal made it through the initial review process and recently presented the proposal to a group of reviewers.
+Omar shared a four-minute pitch video that was shared during that presentation. - d.
+Strengthening Mobility and Revolutionizing Transportation (SMART) DSRI took part in a SMART Program Stage 1 proposal led by the University of Iowa's (UI) CAMBUS, the university's free public transportation system that serves both the UI campus and UI Healthcare.
+This project aims to expand CAMBUS's on-demand service to a new UI Healthcare facility currently under construction.
+The plan involves using DSRI's ADS transit and retrofitting several CAMBUS ADA paratransit buses with automation capabilities to serve the new healthcare facility as well as the two existing facilities.
+DSRI will be involved with training UI CAMBUS drivers for operating the ADS vehicle.